ThuThao2106/OM1/README.md

 * **Data Input**: Easily handles new data and sensors.
 * **Hardware Support via Plugins**: Supports new hardware through plugins for API endpoints and specific robot hardware connections to `ROS2`, `Zenoh`, and `CycloneDDS`.
 (We recommend `Zenoh` for all new development).
 * **Web-Based Debugging Display**: Monitor the system in action with WebSim (available at http://localhost:8000/) for easy visual debugging.
-* **Pre-configured Endpoints**: Supports Text-to-Speech, multiple LLMs from OpenAI, xAI, DeepSeek, Anthropic, Meta, Gemini, NearAI and multiple Visual Language Models (VLMs) with pre-configured endpoints for each service.
+* **Pre-configured Endpoints**: Supports Text-to-Speech, multiple LLMs (from OpenAI, xAI, DeepSeek, Anthropic, Meta, Gemini, NearAI), and various Visual Language Models (VLMs) with pre-configured endpoints for each service.

 ## Architecture Overview
 ![Artboard 1@4x 1 (1)](https://github.com/user-attachments/assets/dd91457d-010f-43d8-960e-d1165834aa58)